cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 # L1 menu rate estimation

-This tutorial will demonstrate how to set up the rate estimation tool and present examples on how to prepare the ntuple list and the PS tables with your new seed.
-We will go through an example command for rate estimation with a small number of events (20k) and at the end we will see examples of how to produce a rate VS PU and a rate bar plot.
+This tutorial will demonstrate how to set up the rate estimation tool and will present examples on how to prepare the ntuple list and the PS tables with your new seed.
+We will go through an example command for rate estimation with a small number of events (20k) and at the end we will see examples of how to produce a rate VS PU and a rate bar and piechart plot.

-The idea of this hands-on session is to walk you through all the necessary steps for estimating the rate of a new L1 menu that includes your new seeds and produce the rate plots.
+The idea of this hands-on session is to walk you through all the necessary steps for estimating the rate of a L1 menu that includes your new seeds and produce the rate plots.
 The participants are encouraged to follow the live demonstration instead of trying to execute the steps by themself on real time.
-All the ingredients (ntuple list, PS tables), the L1 rate tables with the full Run3 NuGun statistics and the rate VS PU and rate bar plots will be provided by us such that everyone can reproduce the steps offline.
+All the ingredients (ntuple list, PS tables), the L1 rate tables with the full Run3 NuGun statistics and the rate VS PU and rate bar and piechart plots will be provided by us such that everyone can follow steps offline.

 ## Setup instructions
 Log in to Lxplus with your username.